 “Re-entering the community after time spent in prison is overwhelming.
 Many times, women are afraid of the unknown as they face extremely difficult barriers to securing living wage employment, safe housing, reuniting with their children and access to healthcare.
 Our rapport with WIND has helped to diminish some of those fears by providing our residents with tools that strengthen their confidence and outlook for the future.
-We applaud the commitment of WIND.” — Tammie Morris, Program Director, St. Leonard’s Ministries – Grace House
+We applaud the commitment of WIND.” — Tammie Morris, Former Program Director, St. Leonard’s Ministries – Grace House

+Almost 2 million women and girls are released from prisons and jails each year, and strategies for successful re-entry are critical for them and our communities.
 What is the best way to empower a woman with a history of incarceration?

 WIND’s curriculum was created by a team with a wide variety of professional skill sets: design innovation; university teaching; homeless agency management; marketing, finance and development experience.
 The content has a balance of conceptual building blocks from each of those areas, including practical topics (“Essential Skills”) and problem-solving drawn from the field of Design Thinking.
 Workshop participants learn how to use skills from these areas to avoid recidivism.